Cicely McCall: Life

 McCall was born in 1900 in Kensington.
-Her parents (later Sir) Robert Alfred McCall and Alice Elizabeth, (born Macswinney) were both born in Ireland.
+Her parents, (later Sir) Robert McCall and Alice Elizabeth (born Macswinney), were both born in Ireland.
 Her father became a King's Council and attorney-general of the duchy of Lancaster.

-In 1926 she was in Egypt employed as the organising secretary for the International Bureau for the Suppression of the Trafﬁc in Women and Children.
-In 1932 she was back in the UK where On returning to England in 1932 she began to be a social worker.
+In 1926 she was in Egypt employed as the organising secretary for the International Bureau for the Suppression of the Traffic in Women and Children.
+In 1932 she was back in England where she began to be a social worker.
 She worked in London employed by the Charity Organization Society.
 She took an interest in the new field of psychiatric social work and she was funded by the American Commonwealth Fund to take a course organised by the London School of Economics.
 In 1935 she received a certificate in mental health.
 She was appointed at the assistant headmistress of the Borstal in Aylesbury.
 It was the first borstal institution for girls when it had opened in 1909 and it was then run by the reforming governor Lilian Barker.
-Her work in Aylesbury and later in Holloway Prison created the experiences that she included in her 1934 book, ‘They Always Come Back’.
+Her work in Aylesbury and later in Holloway Prison created the experiences that she included in her 1934 book, They Always Come Back.
 She exposed the conditions which the girls and women were subjected to, noting that the conditions for men and boys was superior.
 She believed that the cause was the poor training of staff.
 She was an unusual employee as she had the education and background to write books about the conditions she had witnessed.
 It was noted that her book failed to mention some success.
 For instance, the number of women prisoners was reducing.